A PAC-Bayesian Link Between Generalisation and Flat Minima: Introduction

-In this study, we aim at developing novel links between flatness and the generalisation error from a PAC-Bayesian perspective \citep[see \eg, ][]{guedj2019primer,hellstrom2023generalization,alquier2021user}.
-Denoting by $\Q$, the probability distribution of the algorithm output $h$ (or the output of a learning algorithm), we identify sufficient conditions on $\Q$ such that flatness always implies good generalisation.
-More precisely, we make the following contributions: \begin{itemize} \item We show that, when $\Q$ satisfies the Poincaré inequality and a technical condition that we identify, we can obtain a `fast-rate' generalisation bound that diminishes with rate $\nicefrac{1}{m}$ (rather than $\nicefrac{1}{\sqrt{m}}$) and mainly contains two terms: \begin{enumerate}[label=(\roman*)] \item The flatness term: $ \EE_{h\sim \Q}\LB \frac{1}{m}\sum_{i=1}^m \|\nabla_h\ell(h,\z_i)\|^2 \RB$.
-This term is directly linked to the Hessian of the loss $\ell$, due to the connection between the Fisher information and the Hessian of the loss \cite{bickel2015mathematical}.
-For instance, under certain conditions, it can be shown that $\mathrm{trace}(\nabla^2 \hat{\Risk}_{\S_m}(h)) = \frac{2}{m}\sum_{i=1}^m \|\nabla_h \ell(h,\z_i)\|^2$ \citep[Lemma 4.1]{wen2023sharpness}. \item The classical PAC-Bayesian complexity term $KL(\Q,\P)$, where $KL$ denotes the Kullback-Leibler divergence and $\P$ is data-independent `prior' distribution. \end{enumerate} \item We then further analyse the term $KL(\Q,\P)$.
-We show that, when $\Q$ is a Gibbs distribution, \ie, $\Q(h)\propto \exp(- \gamma \hat{\Risk}_{\S_m}(h)) \P(h)$ for some $\gamma >0$ and $\P$ satisfies a log-Sobolev inequality, the generalisation error can be controlled \emph{solely} by the term: $\gamma^2 c_{LS}(\P)\EE_{h\sim \Q}[ \|\nabla_h \hat{\Risk}_{\S_m}(h) \|^2 ]$, where $c_{LS}(\P)$ denotes the log-Sobolev constant of the prior $\P$. \item We finally go beyond the KL divergence to link flat minima to deterministic predictors (\ie, when $\Q$ is a Dirac distribution) through a novel Wasserstein-based generalisation bound for gradient Lipschitz loss functions. \end{itemize} We provide a numerical assessment of the technical condition underlying our main result, suggesting that it is suitable in the case of neural networks on classification tasks, confirming the relevance of our bounds to better understand the generalisation ability of neural networks.
-Our results shed further light on the impact of the flatness of the minima over the generalisation error: when the learning algorithm ensures a sufficiently regular distribution over the parameters, the generalisation error can be directly controlled by the flatness of the region found by the algorithm.
+In this study, we aim to develop novel links between flatness and generalisation error from a PAC-Bayesian perspective~\citep{shawetaylor1997pac,mcallester1999some}; see also \citep{guedj2019primer,hellstrom2023generalization,alquier2021user} for an introduction.
+While existing work involving PAC-Bayes and flatness either uses PAC-Bayes bounds as complexity measures \citep{neyshabur2017exploring,jiang2020fantastic,dziugaite2020search,viallard2024leveraging} or derives bounds for specific algorithms \citep{negrea2019info,neu2021info}, our aim is to derive general PAC-Bayes bounds involving flatness through gradient norm.
+Denoting by $\Q$, the probability distribution of the algorithm's output $h$, we identify sufficient conditions on $\Q$ such that flatness always implies good generalisation.
+More precisely, we make the following contributions: \begin{itemize} \item We show that, when $\Q$ satisfies the Poincaré inequality and a technical condition that we identify, we can obtain a `time-uniform estimation' PAC-Bayes bound that mainly contains two terms: \begin{enumerate}[label=(\roman*)] \item The flatness term: either $\EE_{\z\sim\D}\EE_{h\sim \Q}[\|\nabla_h\ell(h,\z)\|^2]$ or $\EE_{h\sim \Q}[ \frac{1}{m}\sum_{i=1}^m \|\nabla_h\ell(h,\z_i)\|^2 ]$.
+The latter is directly linked to the Hessian of the loss $\ell$, due to the connection between the Fisher information and the Hessian of the loss \citep{bickel2015mathematical}.
+For instance, under certain conditions, it can be shown that the trace is linked to gradients as $\trace(\nabla_{h}^2 \hat{\Risk}_{\S_m}(h)) = \frac{2}{m}\sum_{i=1}^m \|\nabla_h \ell(h,\z_i)\|^2$ \citep[Lemma 4.1]{wen2023sharpness}. \item The classical PAC-Bayesian complexity term $\KL(\Q,\P)$, where $\KL$ denotes the Kullback-Leibler divergence and $\P$ is data-independent `prior' distribution. \end{enumerate} \item We further analyse the term $\KL(\Q,\P)$.
+We show that when $\Q$ is a Gibbs distribution, \ie $d\Q(h)\propto \exp(- \gamma \hat{\Risk}_{\S_m}(h)) d\P(h)$ for some $\gamma >0$ and $\P$ satisfies a log-Sobolev inequality, the generalisation error can be controlled \emph{solely} by the term: $\gamma^2 c_{LS}(\P)\EE_{h\sim \Q}[ \|\nabla_h \hat{\Risk}_{\S_m}(h) \|^2 ]$, where $c_{LS}(\P)$ denotes the log-Sobolev constant of the prior $\P$. \item We go beyond KL divergence to link flat minima to deterministic predictors (\ie when $\Q$ is a Dirac distribution) through a novel Wasserstein-based generalisation bound for gradient Lipschitz loss functions. \end{itemize} We provide a numerical assessment of the technical condition underlying our main result, suggesting that it is suitable for neural networks on classification tasks, confirming the relevance of our bounds to better understand the generalisation ability of such models.
+Our results further shed light on the impact of the flatness of minima on generalisation error: when the learning algorithm ensures a sufficiently regular distribution over the parameters, the generalisation error can be directly controlled by the flatness of the region found by the algorithm.